ashnasainu/EMBEDDED-C-PIC16F877A/README.md

    - Choose the **MPLAB XC8 Compiler**.

 2. **Add the Source Code**
-   - Copy and paste the C code into `main.c`.
+   - Copy and paste the C code into main.c.
    - Configure the necessary registers for your external interrupt.

 3. **Build the Project**